alexreisner/geocoder/README.md

 * **Documentation**: http://www.maxmind.com/en/city
 * **Terms of Service**: ?
 * **Limitations**: ?
-* **Notes**: **You must download a database from MaxMind and set the `:file` configuration option for local lookups to work.** The GeoLite2 CSV format is not yet supported since it is still in alpha stage.
+* **Notes**: **You must download a binary database file from MaxMind and set the `:file` configuration option.** The CSV format databases are not yet supported since they are still in alpha stage.
+Set the path to the database file in your configuration:

+    Geocoder.configure(
+      ip_lookup: :geoip2,
+      geoip2: {
+        file: File.join('folder', 'GeoLite2-City.mmdb')
+      }
+    )

-**To use the binary database** you must add either the *[hive_geoip2](https://rubygems.org/gems/hive_geoip2)* gem (native extension that relies on libmaxminddb) or the *[maxminddb](http://rubygems.org/gems/maxminddb)* gem (pure Ruby implementation) to your Gemfile or have it installed in your system.
+You must add either the *[hive_geoip2](https://rubygems.org/gems/hive_geoip2)* gem (native extension that relies on libmaxminddb) or the *[maxminddb](http://rubygems.org/gems/maxminddb)* gem (pure Ruby implementation) to your Gemfile or have it installed in your system.
+The pure Ruby gem (maxminddb) will be used by default.
+To use `hive_geoip2`:

-Then specify which gem to use with the `:maxminddb_gem` configuration option, and specify the path of the MaxMind database in your configuration.
-The pure Ruby gem (maxminddb) will be used as default.
-For example to use the maxminddb gem:
+    Geocoder.configure(
+      ip_lookup: :geoip2,

-    Geocoder.configure(ip_lookup: :geoip2, geoip2: { file: File.join('folder', 'GeoLite2-City.mmdb') })
+      geoip2: {

-To use the hive_geoip2 gem:
+        maxminddb_gem: 'hive_geoip2',

-    Geocoder.configure(ip_lookup: :geoip2, geoip2: { maxminddb_gem: 'hive_geoip2', file: File.join('folder', 'GeoLite2-City.mmdb') })
+        file: File.join('folder', 'GeoLite2-City.mmdb')
+      }
+    )

 Caching
 -------